 Aidan Ferris, an environmental solutionary from Phoenicia, New York, works to educate and inspire those around her to take action on climate change.
-With the better part of a decade’s experience working with children, Aidan is enthusiastic in her mission to teach the future generations how to be the caretakers of the Earth.
-With this goal in mind, she co-founded Earth Guardians NY with Rachel.
-Since starting a crew, Aidan has spoken at public hearings and participated in direct actions, bringing the voice of the youth to the table.
-She seeks to empower youth around the world to use their passions to make a difference locally and globally.
-Aidan was a part of the EG COP21 Youth Delegation and has led several workshops with Earth Guardians focusing on climate justice solutions that youth can bring into their communities.
+With the better part of a decade’s experience working with children, Aidan is enthusiastic in her mission to teach future generations how to be the caretakers of the Earth.
+With this goal in mind, she co-founded Earth Guardians NY with Rachel Marco-Havens.
+Since then Aidan has spoken at public hearings and participated in direct actions, bringing the voice of the youth to the table.
+She seeks to empower youth around the world to use their passions to make a difference both locally and globally.
+Aidan was a part of the Earth Guardians COP21 Youth Delegation in Paris, France and has led several workshops with Earth Guardians focusing on climate justice solutions that youth can bring into their communities.
 As the Global Crew Director she supports crews worldwide and works to create connection and collaboration within the Earth Guardians network.
 Aidan also heads up the Earth Guardians Instagram and Protect Our Future educational campaign.
 Aidan works to create tangible, fun and meaningful projects for our worldwide network to impliment in their communities.

 Michaela Mujica-Steiner, DIRECTOR OF LEADERSHIP DEVELOPMENT